FINANCIAL ACCOUNTING - 2022/3

 The learning and teaching strategy is designed to:

-- appreciate the complexities of a framework designed to maintain clarity, consistency and comparability in financial reporting in Europe
+- Appreciate the complexities of a framework designed to maintain clarity, consistency and comparability in financial reporting in the UK and Europe.

 The learning and teaching methods include:

-- 2 hour lecture/class including illustrative practical exercises per week x 11 weeks
+- 2 hour lecture/seminar including illustrative practical exercises per week for 10 weeks.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.